Statistics show that 4,600,000 workplace injuries happen every year.

 While the doctors are trained to look for inconsistencies, they’re not out to sabotage you.
 If you treat them like the enemy, they’re less likely to help you out.

-Try to keep your emotions controlled during the exam, even if your worried, upset, or angry.
+Try to keep your emotions controlled during the exam, even if you are worried, upset, or angry.
 Hostile behavior puts the doctor on the defensive and may make you seem like you’re hiding something.

 Acting in Contrast to Your Injuries